We are fortunate to have so many day trip and weekend trip options surrounding Washington DC in Maryland and Virginia.

 This beach is near Rehoboth beach, but it’s a lot less crowded since there’s no boardwalk!

-At about 2.5 hours away it’s the perfect social distancing beach trip from Washington DC.
+At about 2.5 hours away it’s the perfect secluded beach trip from Washington DC.

 Take a Hike to Annapolis Rock